TM312/mllrs.io/content/articles/deploying-using-terraform-google-cloud.md.md

 └── docker-compose.yml
 ```

 3. Github Configuration

 Next we use Terraform to configure a new Github repository for our project including necessary secrets to execute the intended workflows on other services.<br>
 <i class="text-gray-600 pr-20">Note: Terraform can manage the creation and lifecycle of all your GitHub repositories.
-Terraform will not touch existing GitHub repositories, so it is safe to adopt gradually.</i> <NuxtLink href="https://www.hashicorp.com/blog/managing-github-with-terraform">src</NuxtLink>
+Terraform will not touch existing GitHub repositories, so it is safe to adopt gradually.</i> <a href="https://www.hashicorp.com/blog/managing-github-with-terraform">src</a>

 In terraform plugins called <i>"providers"</i> allow us to interact with remote systems, such as Github.
 In order to use these, we need to declare them and – depending on the provider provide some base configuration.
-Check <NuxtLink href="https://www.terraform.io/docs/language/providers/configuration.html">here</NuxtLink> for details.
+Check <a href="https://www.terraform.io/docs/language/providers/configuration.html">here</a> for details.

-<NuxtLink href="https://terraform.io">Terraform.io</NuxtLink> provides extensive documentation for all providers.
+<a href="https://terraform.io">Terraform.io</a> provides extensive documentation for all providers.
-Therefore we define a Github provider (also see <NuxtLink href="https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository">documentation</NuxtLink>)
+Therefore we define a Github provider (also see <a href="https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository">documentation</a>)

 ```tf[main.tf]
 terraform {